A Letter from Kyoto

-A Letter from Kyoto is a 2022 South Korean family drama film directed by Kim Min-ju, starring Han Sun-hwa, Cha Mi-kyung, Han Chae-ah and Song Ji-jyun.
+A Letter from Kyoto is a 2022 South Korean independent family drama film written and directed by Kim Min-ju, and starring Han Sun-hwa, Cha Mi-kyung, Han Chae-ah, and Song Ji-hyun.
 The film is a project from the 15th Korean Academy of Film Arts (KAFA) Feature Film Production Research Program, which was the first to be selected for the Busan Film Commission's newly established, 2021 Made in Busan feature film production support program.
 The film had its world premiere at the 27th Busan International Film Festival (BIFF) on October 6, 2022.
 It had its theatrical release on December 6, 2023.

 Plot

 Hwa-ja (Cha Mi-kyung) has been raising her three daughters alone in Busan after her husband passed away.
 One day, the middle daughter Hye-young (Han Sun-hwa) comes back to Busan after having continuous setbacks in Seoul.
 While spending time with her mom, she accidentally sees a letter written in Japanese, which triggers her curiosity.
 She starts to ask Hwa-ja about her past life and gets to know new stories of her mother that she had never heard of.
 Meanwhile, something inside Hwa-ja’s heart where has been buried for decades also opens up.